jyxi7676/STtools/doc/readme3.md

 * summary_step4.txt

 ## Step 5
-Step 5 bins the DGE into simple square gridded data using sliding window strategy and outputs RDS file with collapsed barcodes and spatial information.
+Step 5 bins the DGE into simple square gridded data using sliding window strategy and outputs a RDS file with collapsed barcodes and spatial information.
 ### *input*
 * --STtools: Path to STtools package.
 If not given, the current working directory is used.(add this to pkg).
 * --tiles: Tiles that the user is insterested in.
 Multiple tile numbers need to be separated by comma.
 For example: --tiles 2106,2107,2108.
 Required.